esentis/Hotel-Reservation-System-DBTech/README.md

 ### API Documentation

-For the backend we used **PostgreSQL** functions to add an abstraction level in our code.(And because it mandatory)
+For the backend we used **PostgreSQL** functions to add an abstraction layer in our code.(And because it was mandatory)

 Below are all functions detailed.